 Vassaliki Naturist Club – RECOMMENDED

 They are often called the number one naturist destination in Greece and not without reason.
-Vassaliki provides top class apartments, an amazing swimming pool and a great garden to get that nice tan you’ve been waiting for.
-Other than that they have a delicious restaurant serving a mix of local and foreign food and they regularly organise activities like beach barbecues, beach trips and yoga/pilates sessions.
+Vassaliki provides top-class apartments, an amazing swimming pool, and a great garden to get that nice tan you’ve been waiting for.
+Other than that they have a delicious restaurant serving a mix of local and foreign food and they regularly organize activities like beach barbecues, beach trips, and yoga/pilates sessions.

 ➡️ Click Here to check availability and rates at Vassaliki Naturist Club